fatash89/atom/doc/source/includes/sdk-specification.md

 ### Spec

+1. Check that if keys is not None, same number of keys as data were provided; raise Exception if not.
-1. Make a reference ID using the following string format:
+2. Make reference IDs using the following string format where `$id` is either user specified or a generated UUID:
 ```
-key = reference:$element_name:$uuid4
+key = reference:$element_name:$id
 ```
 2. Serialize the data if specified to in the args
 3. Depending on the value of `timeout_ms`, run a SET command as below with `PX $timeout` of `timeout_ms>0`, else without the `PX` portion.
 The NX portion ensures that the reference key doesn't already exist which is pretty unlikely with the UUID scheme but should be checked regardless.